Command-Line Build for Windows Azure

 Install the .NET Framework 4 or .NET Framework 4.5, which includes MSBuild.

-Install the Windows Azure Authoring Tools (formerly known as the Azure SDK).
+Install the Windows Azure Authoring Tools.

 Copy the Microsoft.WebApplication.targets file from a Visual Studio installation on another computer.